tlevine/www.thomaslevine.com/content/!/news-hack-day-sf/index.md

 People always ask me how to save tweets, so I also showed off the function that I discussed in an earlier post.

-Oh and Tim West made more awesome food all weekend long.
-Look at our hipster Sunday breakfast.
+Tim West made more awesome food all weekend long.
+Look at our Sunday breakfast.

 [![https://p.twimg.com/AwKriuTCIAEB6Me.jpg](fawaffle)](http://t.co/FAiD8oIL)

-I'm, of course, most proud of my contribution to a group that was developing a graphical web-scraper tool.
-I helped the group plan what they would make, and it became clear through the conversation that they wanted a Needlebase clone (because Needlebase is gone now).
-After we figured out the easier parts--what we want in general, what to do first, how to do it, &c., we arrived at a much more difficult challenge: Naming it.
-Fortunately, suggested "Haystack", and Randall came up with the hipstastic adjustment "Haystax".
+I even got to tackle one of the hardest problems in Computer Science.
+As I was working with one group, it became clear that the group wanted to make a clone of Needlebase.
+We had figured out the easier parts--what we want in general, what to do first, how to do it, &c.
+But what would we name it?

 >  "There are only two hard problems in Computer Science: cache invalidation and naming things."
 >  Phil Karlton

+Considering Needlebase's name, my wisdom led me "Haystack".
+And Randall hipstamatized this by turning it into "Haystacks" and replacing "stacks" with "stax".
+So "Haystax".

 ## More